jose-correia-visma/postman-collections/README.md

 ## Staging

-### Settings API Postman Collection
+### Settings API

-This repository contains a Postman collection tailored for the Settings API, which serves as the backend service responsible for storing user-specific data utilized to populate the dashboards within the Reports module.
+Postman collection tailored for the Settings API, which serves as the backend service responsible for storing user-specific data utilized to populate the dashboards within the Reports module.

 ## Local

-TBD
+### Reports

+Postman collection tailored for internal-api

 ## Contribution